vjFaLk/GREWords/README.md

 GREWords
 ========

-This is a simple (yet quite functional) Android App that helps to test the Vocabulary of students who are preparing for the GRE Examination.
+This is a simple (yet functional) Android App that helps to test the Vocabulary of students who are preparing for the GRE Examination.

 Uses Gradle build system, compile using Android Studio.